Jassu225/simple-emi-calculator/README.md

 ### `npm start` or `yarn start`

 Runs the app in the production mode using the latest build.

-## How to install

-#### step 1:

-Clone this repository using this link: [https://github.com/Jassu225/simple-emi-calculator](https://github.com/Jassu225/simple-emi-calculator)

-#### step 2:

-Install all the dependencied by executing the following command in the terminal.

-### `npm install` or `npm i` or `yarn install` or `yarn`

-#### step 3:
-Run `npm run devstart` or   `yarn devstart` to run the app in development mode.

-## About the app

-This app is a simple EMI calculator built using React.
-Takes two inputs `loan amount (in USD)` and `duration (in months)`.
-Uses an [api](https://ftl-frontend-test.herokuapp.com/interest) to fetch the `interest rate` and `monthly payment`.

-The app is divided into `three sections`.

-The left section is the `history` section.
-Shows the previous selections with the most recent selection at the top.
-Uses the `local storage` of the browser to store & retrieve the data.

-The middle one is the `selections` section.
-The user interacts with this part of the page to get the EMI info.

-The section at the very right is the `EMI Info` section.
-As the name describes, this section shows the EMI info.

-To handle network-related errors, an `error handling` mechanism is used.
-A snack bar appears (and disappears after a timeout) when a network-related error occurs.

 Happy scripting :stuck_out_tongue_winking_eye: !!!